Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 1 - Introduction.md

 > DNS is a distributed, hierarchical system that resolves domain names to IP addresses through root → TLD → authoritative servers, with caching and redundancy to make the internet fast and reliable.

 ---
+## Questions and Doubts -

-Location based routing, how does it work? -> Works through the Border Gateway Protocal which tells how many hops are needed for the Ip address and then it decides to forward to the least cost path.
+- Location based routing, how does it work? -> Works through the Border Gateway Protocol which tells how many hops are needed for the Ip address and then it decides to forward to the least cost path.

-Cache Lives ?
-Browser cache lasts 60 seconds to 5 minutes.
-OS caches last from 5 minutes to 1 hour sometimes also 24 hours but honor TTL (Time To Live).
+- Cache Lives ?  -> Browser cache lasts 60 seconds to 5 minutes.
+OS caches last from 5 minutes to 1 hour sometimes also 24 hours but honour TTL (Time To Live).

-Does each multiple auth server have save IP address or how does it work?
-Yes, they are Any casted.
+- Does each multiple auth server have save IP address or how does it work? ->Yes, they are Any casted.

+- Does the DNS server return the IP address or is the request redirected directly? -> A DNS server does not redirect the request.
+It returns the IP address to the client.
+The client then uses that IP address to contact the intended destination, such as a web server.

 Learn terminal
 GIT all those understanding, Editor V and IntelliJ, Java, Postman get

 ## Client Server Architecture
-The client (via browser or app)sends requests for what it needs and the server (A powerfull machine or computer running 24/7) provides it back via HTTP (Hyper Text Transfer Protocol).
+The client (via browser or app)sends requests for what it needs and the server (A powerful machine or computer running 24/7) provides it back via HTTP (Hyper Text Transfer Protocol).
 This is the Client Server model.

 ### Http Requests-
 Method - GET, PUT, POST, DELETE etc,